 The patterns you learn at home growing up are continued into adulthood with the same players: lack of consequences for irresponsible behavior, lack of confrontation, lack of limits, taking responsibility for others instead of yourself, giving out of compulsion and resentment, envy, passivity, and secrecy.
 These patterns are not new, they have just never been confronted and repented of.

 These patterns run deep.
-Your family members are the ones you learned to organize your life around, so they are able to send you back to old patterns by their very presence.
+Your family members are the ones you learned to organize your life around.
+Beware that they can send you back to unhealthy patterns by their very presence.
 You begin to act automatically out of memory instead of growth.

 To change, you must identify these “sins of the family” and turn from them.
 You must confess them as sins, repent of them, and change the way you handle them.
 The first step in establishing boundaries is becoming aware of old family patterns that you are still continuing in the present.